nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 2a1.
 Task Manager shows an error message
 > Use case ends.

+3a.
+The file path does not end with a file name
+> 3a1.
+Task Manager uses a default file name
+> 3a2.
+Task Manager prints a message notifying User
+> Use case resumes at step 4

 #### Use case: Load tasks from file

 **MSS**

-1. User types absolute file path to a load file
+1. User types absolute file path
 2. Task Manager verifies file path
-3. Task Manager loads task data from load file <br>
+3. Task Manager loads task data from load file
-4. Task Manager sets this load file as default
+4. Task Manager sets this load file as default <br>
 Use case ends.

 **Extensions**

 2a.
-The task does not exist
+The file path does not exist
 > 2a1.
 Task Manager shows an error message
 > Use case ends.

+2b.
+The file path does not end with a file name
+> 2b1.
+Task Manager prints a message notifying User
+> 2b2.
+Task Manager searches for default file name
+> Use case ends if default file not found
+> Use case resumes at step 3, otherwise

-3. The load file is invalid or does not exist.
+3a.
+The load file has an invalid format.
 > 3a1.
 Task Manager shows an error message
 > Use case ends.

 ## Appendix C : Non Functional Requirements